iwanders/battleground_construct/README.md

 5. The battleground viewer should start and you should see a red tank unit rotate in place.
 6. In the [example](unit_control_example)'s code, search for `MODULE_TANK_DIFF_DRIVE` and make your tank drive forwards.
 Recompile the controller by running `cargo build --release` from its directory.
-  The viewer will reload the controller and the tank should start driving straight.
-If it doesn't drive towards the capture point, you can restart the viewer with the same command as before, it does not have to recompile so this should be quick this time.
-Pressing 'r' restarts the scenario without having to exit the viewer, and can be useful during development.
+  Restart the viewer with the same command as before, it does not have to recompile so this should be quick this time.
 7. The tank should drive into the capture area for the point and fireworks should indicate your victory.
-8. One can also make changes while keeping the viewer running; each time we recompile the `.wasm` file, the viewer automatically reloads it without requiring a restart.
+8. One can also make changes while keeping the viewer running; each time you recompile the `.wasm` file, the viewer automatically reloads it without requiring a restart.
+You can restart the scenario by pressing the `r` key in the viewer, this can be helpful during development.
 9. Further tutorial files are available, in the `battleground_viewer` directory, run `cargo r --release --features unit_control_wasm -- scenario list` for a list of tutorials.
 10. To get a feel what a match looks like with very naive unit controllers, run